Denbigh – Carmelite Friary

 History

 The Carmelites came to Denbigh in the late 13th century and in 1289 founded the friary under the patronage of John de Swynmore.
 As a mendicant order, they lived on donations and alms, teaching and preaching in return.
 They enjoyed the special care of the Salusbury family from Lleweni and Bachymbyd, many of whom were buried in the monastery.
-At the beginning of the 16th century the convent was patronized by the bishop of St. Asaph, Henry Standish, who was a Carmelite himself and had his own chamber in the friary.
-His successor Robert Purefoy also lived in Denbigh, though this did not save the convent from being dissolved in 1538.
+At the beginning of the 16th century the community was patronized by the bishop of St. Asaph, Henry Standish, who was a Carmelite himself and had his own chamber in the friary.
+His successor Robert Purefoy also lived in Denbigh, though this did not save the community from being dissolved in 1538.
 At that time, only four monks lived in the friary.
 In the early modern period, the monastery buildings were sold to private persons and transformed into resiedntial houses.
 The church was in good condition until 1898, when it was destroyed by fire and fell into ruin.

 Architecture